Polis: Definition

 Breaking away from Plato and the academy, a teacher there, Aristotle, founded his own school, the Lyceum, a university.
 One of its strongest curricula was political science, which Aristotle invented.
 He dispatched students over the world of the polis to study the society and government of individual poleis and bring the information back to the document, placing the document in a political science section of the library.
 Only two documents have survived, Politics and Athenian Constitution.
 These are a part of any modern political science curriculum.

 Both major ancient Greek philosophers were concerned with elucidating an existing aspect of the society in which they lived, the polis.
 Plato was more interested in the ideal; Aristotle, the real.
 Both had a certain view of what the polis was; that is, a conceptual model.
 All models must be tested, by definition.
 Aristotle, of course, could send direct observers.
 The only way to know a polis now is through a study of ancient literature (philology), and to some extent archaeology.
 There are thousands of pages of writing and certainly thousands of sites.
 The problem is to know what information to select for a model and what to neglect as probably irrelevant.

 Classical studies of the last few hundred years have been relatively stable in their views of the polis, relying basically on just a few models: the concept of a city-state, and Fustel de Coulange's model of the ancient city.
 However, no model ever seems to resolve all the paradoxes or provide for every newly considered instance.
 The question is not whether poleis can be found to fit a particular model (some usually can), but whether the model covers all the poleis, which, apparently, no model ever has, even the ancient ones.
 (Note: Sakellariou runs through the various major models stating the pros and cons.
 Written before the Copenhagen Study, the book expresses dissatisfaction with former approaches to modeling and underscores the need for a wider program of research, which followed a few years later with the 10-year collaborative mission of the University of Copenhagen.)
-The re-defining process continues.
+The redefining process continues.

 The Copenhagen study rejects either model and proposes instead the microstate.
 Some scholars are cynical, rejecting the idea that any solution can be found.
 This argument places polis in the same category of Plato's indefinable abstracts, such as freedom and justice.
 However, there is a practical freedom and a practical justice, although not theoretically definable, and the ancient authors must mean something consistent when they use the word polis.
 The problem is to find it.